SelfishGene/ImSME-dataset/README.md

    python download_ImSME_dataset.py
    ```

+   One can also download directly from kaggle on the following link: [ImSME dataset](https://www.kaggle.com/datasets/selfishgene/imsme-images-of-simple-math-equations)

 2. Explore the dataset:
-   Open and run the `explore_ImSME_dataset.ipynb` notebook in Jupyter or any compatible environment.
+   A Jupyter notebook with basic loading and visualization of the dataset is provided - `explore_ImSME_dataset.ipynb`

 ### Option 2: Generate the Dataset from Scratch